nikhil-varma/emotional/README.md

 ### Deployed URL:

-To view the site click the link below
+To view the demo click the link below
 [Click here to view app](https://festive-allen-5a28d7.netlify.app/)

 ![](Demo.gif)